ruppinlab/SAHMI/README.md

 Bassel Ghaddar
 7/31/2022

+## Fork Overview
+This is a fork of the official SAHMI repository to be compatible with CSI-Microbes.
+For any other purposes, please use the official repository.

 ## Introduction

 SAHMI enables the systematic recovery and denoising of microbial signals from genomic sequencing of host tissues.
 The pipeline consists of R command line functions that implement the following main steps which are further described below.